How to Stick to Your Plan Until You Succeed

 SMART Goals:

-• Specific: Clearly define what you want to achieve.
+- Specific: Clearly define what you want to achieve.

-• Measurable: Ability to track your progress.
+- Measurable: Make sure you can track your progress.

-• Achievable: Dream big – but set realistic goals.
+- Achievable: Dream big, but set realistic goals.

-• Relevant: Make sure the goals fully align with what you want.
+- Relevant: Make sure the goals fully align with what you want.

 PACT Goals: